Skip to main content

 Dynamic variables

 To improve automatic workflows and make notifications more valuable, leverage dynamic variables to autopopulate values based on data from specific incidents.
 Dynamic variables can be generated from both BigPanda’s standard system fields and from fields unique to your organization.
-(See the Dynamic Variables API object for more details on available system fields.)
+(See the Dynamic Variables documentation for more details on available system fields.)

 A GET call to the Dynamic Variables API will retrieve the full list of incident and alert fields that can be used as a variable within outbound messaging templates and workflows.